10042000Daria/10042000Daria/README.md

 - 👋 Hi, I’m @10042000Daria
 - 👀 I’m interested in chemistry and IT
-- 🌱 I’m currently learning one of the popular programming languages - PYNHON
+- 🌱 I’m currently learning one of the popular programming languages - PYTHON
 - 💞️ I’m looking to collaborate on interesting and creative projects in the field of IT
 - 📫 How to reach me high learning outcomes and apply my skills in practice?